Academic Catalog

 The student will be able to:

-2. Apply plumbing and building detailing
+2. Apply piping and building detailing

-3. Supervise plumbing job sites and manpower
+3. Supervise piping job sites and hydronic systems

 Course Content